MoeYang/go-localcache/README.md

-# go-localcache
+# what is go-localcache ?
 A mem cache library by golang.

+## why choose go-localcache ?
-Support to set TTL for every key and LRU policy to delete useless keys.
+1、Support to set TTL for every key
+2、LRU policy to delete useless keys
+3、Similar performance like sync.Map

 # How to use